Accessing data on network share over CIFS/SMB

 -

-Restart the agent service so it will run under new user account.
-First start as a new user may take a while as Windows will create a new registry hive and new user home directory structure.
+Initial start as a new user may take longer than usual as the operating system must create a new registry hive and new user home directory structure.

 Error is expected